learn-co-curriculum/react-hooks-redux-forms-codealong/readme.md

 };

 ...
 ```

 Notice that we pass through the event, which comes from the onChange event
 handler.
 The event's target is the input that was listening for the event (the
 text field), and the value is the current value of that text field.

 To make it a completely controlled form, we would also want to set the `value`
-attribute of out `input` element to `this.state.props`.
+attribute of out `input` element to `this.state.text`.
 This way, every key
 stroke within `input` will call a `setState` from within `handleChange`, the
 component will re-render and the new value for `this.state.text` will appear.

-The *CreateTodo* component should look like the following now:
+The _CreateTodo_ component should look like the following now:

 ```JavaScript
 // ./src/components/todos/CreateTodo.js

 import React, { Component } from 'react';